Labour Program Forward Regulatory Plan: 2024 to 2026

 Consultations

-Due to the administrative nature of the amendments, public consultations on the regulatory proposal are not required.
+Due to the administrative nature of the amendments, public consultations on the regulatory proposal were not required.
 The proposed amendments will not change the intent of the regulations nor have any practical impact on businesses.

 Consequential amendments